 Five days after doctors commenced their action, other healthcare workers in the state under the Joint Associations and Unions of Ekiti State Healthcare Workers announced a three-day warning strike.
 The union comprises the state chapters of the National Association of Nigerian Nurses and Midwives (NANNM), Medical and Health Workers Union of Nigeria (MHWUN) and the Nigerian Union of Allied Health Professionals which comprises pharmacists, among others.

 CROSS RIVER STATE

-The Governors of Cross River and his counterpart in Kogi State, Ben Ayade and Yahya Bello respectively, have been in the news for months for playing down the existence and severity of the pandemic in their states.
+The Governors of Cross River and his counterpart in Kogi State, Ben Ayade and Yahya Bello respectively, have been in the news for months for playing down the severity of the pandemic.
 “Last week, Ikpeme Ikpeme, chief medical director of the University of Calabar Teaching Hospital (UCTH), had announced that five patients tested positive for COVID-19 in the hospital.
 But the state government accused him of spreading falsehood.
 Ben Ayade, the governor, had repeatedly said efforts made by his administration has prevented a COVID-19 outbreak in the state” (The Cable, 5/7/2020).